Small Business Technology Transfer Program Phase I Solicitation FY-2014 (Release 2)

 Please note: It is NOT required that investigators of the original NSF-funded fundamental research be directly affiliated with the proposed STTR project or personnel.

 Please Note: The submission of the same project idea to both this STTR Phase I solicitation and the concurrent SBIR Phase I solicitation is strongly discouraged.
+More information about the NSF STTR Program can be found on the Program Homepage.

 REVISIONS AND UPDATES